onefoursix/cm-api-flume-example/README.md

 ####Install the Cloudera Manager API
 Follow the steps [here](https://cloudera.github.io/cm_api/docs/python-client/) to install the Cloudera Manager API Python client on the machine where you will run these scripts

+You will need to set the CM-API version number in each script.
+You can find the correct version number in the chart (here)[http://cloudera.github.io/cm_api/docs/releases/]

 ####Create a Flume Service